build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 If you like, you can try pasting a sample event from CloudWatch Logs on the right hand side column to see how the event would get transformed.
 This should take information from the item, as well as metadata from the Pipe and transform the event before it is sent to the Event bus.
 Now we can click "Update Pipe" on the top right hand side.

-We can now play around with the Table to see how the events get recorded.
+We can now play around with the table to see how the events get recorded.
 Navigate to the DynamoDB table and change the fields in the old item we placed in the table, like how we did in the previous section.
 Notice how it got sent because the filtering statement matched the GameId.
 How about if we create another item with another GameId?
 We see that gets filtered out.
 Now any new event that gets sent through Pipes will now get transformed to a format that looks similar to this one, instead of one that looks like the default output of a DynamoDB stream:

 ```json
 {